 Step 3: Pour the wet ingredients on top of your dry ingredients.
 Add the chocolate chips and nuts.
 Use a wooden spoon to mix the two into cookie dough.

 TIP: Some gluten free flour blends are a bit grainy.
 I recommend letting your cookie dough sit for 15 minutes before scooping and baking.
-This is optional but it makes a big difference in the cookie's taste and texture.
+This is optional, but it greatly affects the cookie's taste and texture.

-Step 4: Use a medium-sized cookie scoop to drop your cookie dough onto a
+Step 4: Drop your cookie dough onto a

 HINT: The best way to prevent cookies from sticking to the baking pan is to line the

-Step 5: Bake the cookies at 350º F. This cookie dough will spread out when baking so leave an inch or two between each cookie dough ball.
+Step 5: Bake the cookies at 350º F. This cookie dough will spread out when baking, so leave an inch or two between each cookie dough ball.
+To lessen the spread, chill your dough first.

 Customize your cookies with even more of your favorite things.
 Here are some great ideas to try: